19JeHe92/HIWI_Interaktive_Grafik/README.md

 There are several ways to easily start a local server on your computer.
 Here two possible ways are described.

 ### 1. Use python
-Make sure you've python and pip
+Make sure you've python and pip installed.
 Before you go any further, make sure you have Python and that it’s available from your command line.
 You can check this by simply running:

 `python --version`

 You should get some output like 3.6.2.
-If you do not have Python, please install the latest 3.x version from python.org
+If you do not have Python, please install the latest 3.x version from https://www.python.org

 Additionally, you’ll need to make sure you have pip available.
 You can check this by running: